The Bold BI dashboard designer connects the Zuora web services through REST API.

-Click the Custom Url to enter the URL manually.
+Click the Custom URL to enter the URL manually.
 Refer to the Zuora API documentation for more details.

 Select the GET method for the REST API in the Method combo box.

 In Max Rows, enter the maximum number of rows fetched from the Zuora data source.
-This value is used to fetch the data from the Zuora data source using pagination.
+This value is used to fetch the data from the Zuora data source using the pagination.